On-Page Navigation Links

 Covet not thy neighbour’s asp.

-Yep a Biblical-quote from an atheist. – What I mean is: Don’t be jealous of someone or compare yourself to someone else as being yourself the lesser party.
-It is natural to compare yourself to others, but work to achieve their success or emulate their wealth or whatever.
+Yep; a Biblical-quote from an atheist. – What I mean is: Don’t be jealous of someone or compare yourself to someone else as being yourself the lesser party.
+It is natural to compare yourself to others, but work steadfastly and responsibly to achieve their success or emulate their wealth or whatever.
 When you have developed the correct successful mindset; what will happen is that when you see others who are achieving the success you desire, you will be able to admire their success – and seek to get there yourself by formulating a system to achieve that, without any feeling of insignificance.

 Become an Action-Taker.

 To become successful you must first devise a plan of action, and then be willing to take the action required to actually execute your plan.
-You can listen to all the motivational audios and videos in the world, you can follow all the ‘gurus’ and other successful people – and understand exactly what you need to do in formulating a process to emulate their success. – But it is you – and only you – will actually be the one who takes the actions required to write your success-story.
+You can listen to all the motivational audios and videos in the world, you can follow all the ‘gurus’ and other successful people – and understand exactly what you need to do in formulating a process to emulate their success. – But it is you – and only you – who will actually be the one who takes the actions required to write your success-story.
 Nobody can or will do it for you.

 Do you think you’ve got what it takes?
 To be a success-orientated person you must be willing to adopt a success-orientated mindset, as well as change your modus-operandii to a system which consists of many sub-systems.
 Yes even as an artist you’ll need a logical progression of steps or processes, containing sub-steps or sub-processes.- More on that in another (future) article.